ashjd/hello/README.md

 #Hello

-An interactive portal for learning american sign languge.
+An interactive portal for learning american sign language.
 Unauthenticated users can only interact with the Learn mode.
 Users who don't have a Leap Motion can still study but none of the interactive 3D or custom gesture modes are available.

 ##Table of Contents
 * [Team Members](#team-members)